WatForm/org.alloytools.alloy/org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/dashtotla/DesignDoc.md

 - TLA+ does not support non-primitive unspecified atoms, so each leaf state is defined using a string holding their fully qualified name.

+- Transitions are formulae and remain so. there is no treatment of them as objects or use of a `TransTaken` set